kobby-pentangeli/atomic-swap/README.md

 A cross-chain atomic swap system where Bitcoin payment unlocks NFT minting on Ethereum or Solana through shared secrets using Hash Time Locked Contracts (HTLC).

-**⚠️ Warning:** This is experimental software.
+**Warning:** This is experimental software.
 Please do not use with real funds without thorough testing and security audit.

 ## Overview

 This system enables trustless atomic swaps between Bitcoin and Ethereum/Solana NFTs:

 1. **Buyer locks Bitcoin** in an HTLC using a secret hash
 2. **Seller commits NFT** on Ethereum or Solana using the same secret hash
 3. **Buyer reveals secret** to mint the NFT on Ethereum or Solana
 4. **Seller claims Bitcoin** using the revealed secret from Ethereum or Solana